bitwarden/help/_articles/security/data-storage.md

 ## On Bitwarden Servers

-Data are securely stored after encryption in the [Microsoft Azure Cloud](https://azure.microsoft.com/en-us/overview){:target="_blank"} using the Microsoft SQL Server (MsSQL) service managed by the team at Microsoft.
-Bitwarden does not manage **any** server infrastructure or security directly.
-All data is backed up multiple times over using services provided by Microsoft Azure.
-Uptime, scalability, and security updates and guarantees are backed by Microsoft and their cloud infrastructure.
+Bitwarden processes and stores all data securely in the [Microsoft Azure Cloud](https://en.wikipedia.org/wiki/Microsoft_Azure){:target="\_blank"} using services that are managed by the team at microsoft.
+Since Bitwarden only uses service offerings provided by Azure, there is no server infrastructure to manage and maintain.
+All uptime, scalability, and security updates and guarantees and backed by Microsoft and their cloud infrastructure.
 Review the [Microsoft Azure Compliance Offerings](https://azure.microsoft.com/en-us/resources/microsoft-azure-compliance-offerings/) documentation for more detail.

 Don't trust Bitwarden Servers?
-Host the entire Bitwarden stack yourself, learn how [here]({% link _articles/hosting/install-on-premise.md %}).
+You don't have to.
+Open source is beautiful.
+You can easily host the entire Bitwarden stack yourself.
+You control your data.
+Learn more [here]({% link _articles/hosting/install-on-premise.md %}).
 ## On your Local Machine

 Data that is stored on your computer/device is also encrypted and only decrypted when you unlock your Vault.
 Vault data can be found in the following locations based on the client application in use: